AdrianLearn/Mouse-Chaser/README.md

   - Double mouse click:
     - Deploys a scarecrow (enemies chase after scarecrow instead of player for 5 seconds)

-Created by Caitilin Colina and Adrian Leung
+Created by Adrian Leung and Catilin Colina